-With all the buzz on Google+, most people haven’t heard about the release of Google’s latest product – a photo sharing app called Photovine.
-Although the product name and website doesn’t mention anything Google, rumors started about this mysterious Google project a few weeks back when the company file a trademark application for “Photovine”.
+With all the buzz on Google+, most people haven’t heard about the release of Google’s latest product – a photo-sharing app called Photovine.
+Although the product name and website doesn’t mention anything Google, rumors started about this mysterious Google project a few weeks back when the company files a trademark application for “Photovine”.
 It may be surprising to see Google not mention anything about it or release an app like this right after the launch of Google+ but I guess the reason behind this is because Photovine is a creation of Slide (acquired by Google last year) and not Google itself.

 Well now that it has gone live, we know that Photovine is an social photo sharing app for smartphones.
 The Photovine iOS app is already available in the App Store but the service is currently in beta and requires an invitation to use it.

 I’ve already downloaded the Photovine app into my iPhone but the invite hasn’t arrived yet so I haven’t tried the service.
 However, the Photovine FAQ does provide a hint of what kind of service or social app it will be and what makes it different from other photo-sharing apps.
 “Vines” or tags that users add to images they post on Photovine will enable them to connect with users who share the same interest.